learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 As mentioned previously, one of the time-consuming parts of getting started with programming is setting up your work environment.
-There's a lot room for error!
+There's a lot room for error.
 Also, many computers need extra programs or setup to be used for coding.
-Many would-be developers have tossed their laptops out the window in frustration around environment setup.
+Many would-be developers have tossed their laptops out the window in frustration when trying to get their environment set up.
 They wrongly assumed that "If I can't _set up_ the language, there's no way I can _use_ the language."
 Nothing could be further from the truth!

 Learn provides a solution for this so you can get to writing code faster: the in-browser Learn IDE.
 The in-browser IDE is a fully-functional text editor and